Those who lost everything react to the cause of the Cottonwood Complex fire

 Some are asking for that person to be held accountable.

-For Hayden’s grandson, Jeremiah Hayden, he says it cannot replace what’s been lost, “It doesn’t matter who did it.
-I mean, it could be the richest person out here and they’re not gonna be able to compensate for everything that was lost.
-I mean, even the monetary value of stuff it doesn’t match the sentiment that was lost out here.”
+“It doesn’t matter who did it.
+I mean, I could be the richest person out here, and they’re not gonna be able to compensate for everything that was lost.
+I mean, even the monetary value of stuff, it doesn’t match the sentiment that was lost out here.”

 Through the ashes, Hayden’s family is holding on to hope.